Juan Ramón de la Fuente: Awards and recognition

-He has written over two hundred papers and fourteen books, and has received numerous awards and honorary degrees such as the Distinguished Alumnus Award from the Mayo Clinic, the Presidential Award for Excellence of the University of Texas and a Doctorate on Humane Letters from Arizona State University, amongst many others.
-He also received from President Vicente Fox the National Prize for Arts and Sciences (Mexico), the highest recognition of Mexico's Government.
-Dr. de la Fuente is one of the most respected figures in Mexican society.
+He has written over two hundred papers and fourteen books, and has received numerous awards and honorary degrees such as the Distinguished Alumnus Award from the Mayo Clinic, the Presidential Award for Excellence of the University of Texas and a Doctorate of Humane Letters from Arizona State University, amongst many others.
+In 2006 he received from President Vicente Fox the National Prize for Arts and Sciences (Mexico), the highest scientific recognition of Mexico's Government.